umd-lib/archelon/README.md

 ```

 There is also a "Dockerfile.sftp" file, which sets up an SFTP server enabling
-files to be uploaded to Archelon for use by import jobs.
+files to be uploaded to Archelon for inclusion in import jobs.

 ## File Retrieval configuration